 |photo by Joseph Marzullo/WENN|

-The creative team includes movement director Steven Hoggett (Peter and the Starcatcher, Black Watch); musical supervisor Martin Lowe (Mamma Mia!); set and costume designer Bob Crowley (The Coast of Utopia); lighting designer Natasha Katz (Aida, The Coast of Utopia); sound designer Clive Goodwin.
+Here's how NYTW characterizes the work: "On the streets of Dublin, an Irish musician (Guy) and a Czech immigrant (Girl) are drawn together by their shared love of music.
+Over the course of one fateful week, an unexpected friendship and collaboration quickly evolves into a powerful but complicated love story, underscored by the emotionally charged music that has made Once an international sensation."
+The creative team includes movement director Steven Hoggett ( Peter and the Starcatcher, Black Watch); musical supervisor Martin Lowe ( Mamma Mia!); set and costume designer Bob Crowley ( The Coast of Utopia); lighting designer Natasha Katz ( Aida, The Coast of Utopia); sound designer Clive Goodwin.

 The independent Irish film "Once" was made for $150,000; shot in 17 days; and grossed $20 million worldwide.

 Hansard and Irglová won the Los Angeles Film Critics Award for Best Music, and the film's soundtrack was nominated for two Grammy Awards.

 As previously reported, a Broadway debut of fall 2011 was previously announced by producers John N. Hart, Patrick Milling Smith, Brian Carmody, Fred Zollo, Barbara Broccoli and Michael G. Wilson.
 The producers are opting for a more modest launch at NYTW, with an eye toward a future commercial move to be determined.

 Once was developed in a spring workshop presentation at American Repertory Theatre in Cambridge, MA.
 The Off-Broadway company includes many of those players.